sidenia/sidenia/README.md

 😄 Si it's my nickname and I'm a traveler!
 I love new cultures and mingle with people.

 🌱I'm currently learning some programming languages and I'm really excited!
 Despite studing backend (Java) at the University I discovered my passion for Front End, so I'm dedicating my time to learn on my own the basis (HTML, CSS and JS), after that I intend to follow the path to become a web full stack developer!
-I'm respecting my time of learning and trying do not feel pressure by the fast paced enviroment we are envolved!
+I'm respecting my time of learning and trying do not feel pressured by the fast paced enviroment we are envolved!

 I share with you guys my current portifolio https://portifolio.sidenia.repl.co/ .
 I'm working to make a new version but my knowledge is still limited to do what I definetily want, so this will be scenes from the next chapters.